signageos/cli/README.md

 #Deprecated
 sos applet upload --applet-path=dist/index.html
 # This will upload only the one specified file
-# Rest of the files will be removed from our servers
+# The rest of the files will be removed from our servers
 ```
 - If applet is not created yet, it will create it
 - The applet version is used from `package.json`